simonduane/smart-estimation/docs/putting_it_another_way.md

 [^(note_on_using_maths)]:Unfortunately, GitHub doesn't display the maths formulae I have used here (it's like a simplified version of TeX or LaTeX).
 Other markdown editors do and so I have left the formulae as they are (they're not totally illegible as plain text) in case the reader sees this file in some other markdown renderer.

 [^(2)]:It turns out that there is a technical restriction, that if a usage could in principle be non-zero, then the model prediction had better not be zero.
 This is because the calibration process in step 8 below involves dividing by a sum of model-predicted usage values.
 If the sum is only over ones that are definitely zero, this doesn't make sense.
-So define the problem away by making sure that no predicted usage is precisely zero, even if that happens quite often.
-The division is by the prediction, not by what actually happens.
+Such a model can't be fixed using a multiplicative calibration factor.
+So, make sure that the problem doesn't arise by only using models that predict usage that is strictly positive.
+These are the ones that can always be calibrated in this way.

 [^(3)]:Starting from a later reading, it is possible to go backwards instead.
 A similar logic applies, but it's potentially confusing to have both directions in your mind at the same time, especially at first, when it's all new anyway.
 Instead, get your head around the forwards case, completely, before asking yourself - how would this work going in the other direction...